What is Constipation?

 Constipation is when the baby passes a dry, hard poo.
 It is about the consistency of the poo, not how often the baby does a poo.
 This difference is important to understand to avoid unnecessary concern.

-Constipated poos look like small pellets rather than a ‘sausage’ or soft paste in the baby’s nappy.
-Sometimes there is a small tear or fissure in the baby’s anus from trying to push hard poo out.
+Constipated poop looks like small pellets rather than a ‘sausage’ or soft paste in the baby’s nappy.
+Sometimes there is a small tear or fissure in the baby’s anus from trying to push hard poop out.
 Anal fissures cause the baby pain.
 There may also be a speck of blood on the poo or on the baby’s nappy.

 What Do I Need to Know About Baby Constipation?

 Remember, constipation refers to the consistency of bowel motions, not the frequency.
-So even if your baby hasn’t pooed for a couple of days, this isn’t necessarily a sign that they are constipated.
+So even if your baby hasn’t pooped for a couple of days, this isn’t necessarily a sign that they are constipated.

-• Pooing infrequently is not always a sign of constipation and may just reflect an individual baby’s bowel pattern.
+• Pooping infrequently is not always a sign of constipation and may just reflect an individual baby’s bowel pattern.

 • All babies are unique and their bowel habits are not exempt from differences.
-Some babies have looser poos and others more firm.
+Some babies have loose poos and others are more firm.

-• Changes in feeding, routine and general behaviour can influence the frequency of bowel motions.
+• Changes in feeding, routine and general behavior can influence the frequency of bowel motions.

-• Babies who eat a lot tend to poo a lot.
+• Babies who eat a lot tend to poop a lot.
 That’s just the way it is.

 How Would I Know If My Baby is Constipated?